Is CBG or CBD better for my pet?

 There’s been a lot of talk in recent years about cannabidiol (CBD).
 This versatile molecule has taken the health and wellness world by storm—and you (or your pup) may have already tried it for yourselves.
 While the CBD hype is still going strong, there may be a new player set to take some of the spotlight: cannabigerol, or CBG.

 But what exactly is CBG, and how is it different from CBD?
-And more importantly, is CBG better than CBD when it comes to therapeutic effects?
+And more importantly, is CBG better than CBD when it comes to its effects?

 CBG and CBD Both Act on the Endocannabinoid System

 CBD and CBG both work on a system in our bodies (and in our pet’s bodies) called the endocannabinoid system (ECS).
-The ECS is a network of receptors that spans the bodies of all mammals; it’s responsible for key life processes like mood, sleep, digestion and cognition.
+The ECS is a network of receptors that spans the bodies of all mammals; it’s responsible for key functions in the body.

 There are many different parts to the ECS.
-There are the receptors, CB1 and CB2, which can be triggered or influenced by the phytocannabinoids.
+There are the receptor cells which can be triggered or influenced by the phytocannabinoids.
 Our bodies actually make their own versions of cannabinoids called endocannabinoids that act on the ECS.

 When it comes to research involving CBG, the information that we have is limited.
-As of this writing, studies show that CBG can attach to the CB2 receptor, which plays a key role in the body’s inflammatory response.
-Other research suggests that CBG can influence the receptors of the ECS, but we still don’t have full picture on how exactly it does this.
+As of this writing, studies show that CBG can attach to the receptor cells, which plays a role in the body’s inflammatory response.
+Other research suggests that CBG may influence the receptors of the ECS, but we still don’t have full picture on how exactly it does this.

 They Have Similar Health Benefits for Pets

-CBG shares many of the same therapeutic benefits as CBD such as:
+CBG and CBD shares many of the same potential benefits, such as: